mh-cz/GameMaker-Foreach/README.md

 ### Changes
 [v3.0.1] Renamed `invar` to `into`
 It makes slightly more sense because you're passing data `into` the declared variable

 [v3.0.0] A complete refractor
-+ managed to speed it up by about 40%
+(+) managed to speed it up by about 40%
-+ no more warnings
+(+) no more warnings
-+ DATA and VAR had to SWITCH PLACES
+(-) DATA and VAR had to switch places.
+Now you first feed it data and then give it an output variable name

 ### Syntax
 `foreach <data> into <var> exec`